smart-data-models/dataModel.DCAT-AP/DataService/doc/spec_ZH.md

             - coordinates
           title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     servesDataset:
-      description: "Property.
-Model:'http://www.w3.org/ns/dcat#Dataset'.
-This property refers to a collection of data that this data service can distribute."
+      description: This property refers to a collection of data that this data service can distribute
       items:
-        description: Property.
-Every dataset distributed
+        description: Every dataset distributed
         type: string
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         model: "http://www.w3.org/ns/dcat#Dataset"
         type: Property
     title:
-      description: "Property.
-Model:'http://www.w3.org/2000/01/rdf-schema#Literal'.
-This property contains a name given to the Data Service.
-This property can be repeated for parallel language versions of the name."
+      description: This property contains a name given to the Data Service.
+This property can be repeated for parallel language versions of the name
       items:
-        description: Property.
-The title in one language
+        description: The title in one language
         type: string
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         model: "http://www.w3.org/2000/01/rdf-schema#Literal"
         type: Property
     type:
-      description: Property.
-NGSI Entity type.
+      description: NGSI Entity type.
 It has to be DataService
       enum:
         - DataService
       type: string